tmpfs/mdp/README.md

 See [usage](#usage) for command line options, the [manual](#manual) section illustrates the result of running an executable with a specific environment configuration, see [configuration](#configuration).

+This program was built using the [command][command] module, if you care for excellent documentation and write command line interfaces you should check it out.

 ## Install

 ```